 With approval of the state insurance regulator, assets supporting insulated or non-insulated separate account contracts that are similar to contracts generally found in the general account, but do not directly pass all investment experience of the underlying assets to the policyholder may be recorded as if the assets were held in the general account.
 Unlike traditional separate account contracts, these contracts do not have investment directives determined by the contract holder and investment performance results are not attributed to a specific contract holder.
 The general account may serve as an overall backstop or may provide an implied guarantee, although a distinct performance guarantee may not be specified (such as a minimum crediting rate, death benefit, etc.).
 Examples of contracts expected to be captured within this provision include, but are not limited to, pension risk transfer (PRT) contracts, bank-owned life insurance (BOLI) and registered index-linked annuity (RILA) contracts.

+Assets reported on the general account basis (referred to as “book value”) detailed in paragraph 18 shall adhere to nonadmitted asset reporting provisions as if the assets were held in the general account.
+These provisions include compliance with SSAP No. 4—Assets and Nonadmitted Assets, applicable state investment limitations as well as specific statutory provisions detailed throughout the various statements of statutory accounting principles (SSAPs) within the NAIC Accounting Practices and Procedures Manual.

 Separate Account Annual Statement Revisions: